 - Transfer batter to a bowl or to a large measuring cup with a spout and stir in vanilla extract.
 Then add baking powder, cinnamon, and salt.

 - Heat a large pan or skillet over medium-high heat and add 1 tablespoon butter.
 Swirl it around to grease the pan.

 - Once the pan is hot, pour batter in to form 4-5 mini pancakes.
 Note: you could also make regular size pancakes, though cooking time will vary.

 - Let pancakes cook without moving until little bubbles form on the top and they’re golden brown on the bottom.
 About 2 minutes per side.

-- Flip pancakes and cook for another 1-2 minutes, or until bottom is golden brown.
+- Flip pancakes and cook for another 1-2 minutes, or until the bottom is golden brown.

-- Remove from pan and transfer to serving plate.
+- Remove from pan and transfer to a serving plate.